Charles-Victor Langlois

+Introduction aux études historiques

-His 1897 work Introduction aux études historiques, written with Charles Seignobos, is considered one of the first comprehensive manuals discussing the use of scientific techniques in historical research.
+His 1898 work Introduction aux études historiques, written with Charles Seignobos, is considered one of the first comprehensive manuals discussing the use of scientific techniques in historical research.
 The "Introduction to the Study of History" takes a very detailed view at finding a way to make history as accurate of a study as the sciences.
 The basis of their method is the all history comes from facts retrieved from first hand documents.
 These facts are then viewed by the historian from many different perspectives, allowing for an unbiased approach at history.
-By using methods, such as external and internal criticism, the historian is able to see both the reader and authors perspective on a piece of history.
+By using methods such as external and internal criticism, the historian is able to see both the reader's and author's perspective on a piece of history.
 In order to get a completely accurate history, these facts must be sorted into categories into groups to allow for easy research.
 To both of these men, the goal of history was to make it a learnable subject for anyone so that it may be passed down.

-To emphasize the importance of primary sources, Seignobos and Langlois in their handbook coined the famous maxime "L'histoire se fait avec des documents".
+To emphasize the importance of primary sources, Seignobos and Langlois began their handbook with the now well-known maxim, "History is made with documents."

-His collaborator on "Introduction to the Study of History", Charles Seignobos was also a lecturer in Sorbonne in 1881.
-Born in Lamastre, France, Seignobos came from a Protestant family and advocated systematic and methodical approach to the study of history.
-His books are widely used in schools throughout France.
-His work "The Evolution of the French People" was in an important work that traced the history of the French people, rather than its leaders.
-Not an entire history of France, this book focused on the conditions of life and institutions that made up life in France.
-It was also another example of his use of the historical method, as it attempts to explain certain conditions, rather than concentrating solely on individual characters.
-His works include "History of ancient civilization, History of Mediaeval and of modern civilization to the end of the seventeenth century, A political history of contemporary Europe, since 1814, and The world of Babylon : Nineveh and Assyria.